scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 The port through which the staking server will connect to the AVA network.
 Defaults to `9651`.

-`--staking-tls-cert-file` (string, file path):

-AVA uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers when `--staking-tls-enabled=true`.
-This argument specifies the location of the TLS certificate used by the node.
-This must be specified when `--staking-tls-enabled=true`.
-The default value is `""`.

-`--staking-tls-enabled` (boolean):
+`--p2p-tls-enabled` (boolean):

 AVA uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers.
 However, This can be disabled for testing.
 When TLS is disabled, the `stakingID` will be derived from the IP Address the node claims it owns.
 This will also disable encryption of inter-node communication.
 This should only be specified for testing.
 Defaults to `true`.
+This must be true when `--staking-tls-enabled=true`.

+`--staking-tls-enabled` (boolean):

+AVA uses Proof of Stake (PoS) as Sybil resistance to make it prohibitively expensive to attack the network.
+When this is true, `--p2p-tls-enabled` must be set to true in order to secure P2P communications.

+`--staking-tls-cert-file` (string, file path):

+AVA uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers when `--p2p-tls-enabled=true`.
+This argument specifies the location of the TLS certificate used by the node.
+This must be specified when `--p2p-tls-enabled=true`.
+The default value is `""`.

 `--staking-tls-key-file` (string, file path):

-AVA uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers when `--staking-tls-enabled=true`.
+AVA uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers when `--p2p-tls-enabled=true`.
 This argument specifies the location of the TLS private key used by the node.
-This must be specified when `--staking-tls-enabled=true`.
+This must be specified when `--p2p-tls-enabled=true`.
 The default value is `""`.

 ***